 Cognitio works with firms across multiple sectors of the economy and in doing so has noted many lessons are broadly applicable.
 Every company is unique, but those seeking to efficiently mitigate risks can almost always find improvements to be made along six key vectors.
 We capture these six topics in the form of strategic recommendations below:

 - Know and protect your most important data.
-Over 60% of mid-sized businesses that undergo a breach of mission critical data end up in bankruptcy proceedings.
-This horrible statistic is so large because many mid-sized businesses still do not encrypt their most important data.
+If your most critical data is breached it can threaten your entire business.
+Every firm is different but every one has critical core data that must be protected by encryption and strong access controls.
 Identify the data important to you and encrypt it.
 Then ensure you have processes in place to limit access to only authorized users.